CurrencyCloud/currencycloud-java/README.md

 ## Prerequisites

-### 1. Maven
+### 1. Maven (optional, but highly recommended)

 CurrencyCloud-Java is a Maven project.
-You will require [Apache Maven][maven] 3 in order to build the SDK.
-You can download the snapshots from [Sonatype Nexus][nexus] if you desire, but it will be far easier to simply make use of maven to build the project and do the dependency management for you.
+We highly recommend using [Apache Maven][maven] 3 (or a compatible build tool like Gradle) to build your project.
+While using Maven is not strictly required, it will be far easier to simply make use of Maven to build the project and do the dependency management for you.

 ### 2. Oracle JDK 7 or equivalent JDK